Jjagg/DragonBonesMG/README.md

+This library is no longer maintained because there is an official runtime implementation for DragonBones.
+You can find it at https://github.com/DragonBones/DragonBonesCSharp.

+_________

 # DragonBonesMG
 This is a [DragonBones](http://dragonbones.github.io/) runtime for [MonoGame](http://www.monogame.net/).
 Get the standalone editor for DragonBones animations, DragonBonesPro, [here](http://dragonbones.github.io/download.html).
 There's an open Trello board for requesting DBPro features/improvements [here](https://trello.com/b/oooKrTH8/dragonbones-idea-collection).